aheimsbakk/ansible-role-restic-backup/README.md

 ### OS compatibility

-No direct limitation.
-The Vagrant test environment in `tests` directory runs on these OSes.
+No direct OS limitation.
+The Vagrant test environment in `tests` directory uses these OSes.

 * Ubuntu Jammy
 * Ubuntu Focal